 Wintersession for 1Ls

 The vision for Wintersession is to better prepare Duke Law students for their future legal careers through professional skills training from outstanding practitioners.
-Short, unique, hands-on courses are offered for a half-credit, specifically targeted at teaching important skills for the young associate (contract drafting, taking a deposition, creating a business entity, etc.) and providing practical insight about the realities of the practice of law.
+Short, unique, hands-on courses are offered for a half-credit, specifically targeted at teaching important skills for a lawyer entering practice and providing concrete insight about the realities of the practice of law in different settings.
 Wintersession also provides students with the opportunity to interact with and learn from Duke Law’s many accomplished alumni and other lawyers of similar stature.
 This FAQ page for the program is a good source for additional information.

-In past years, Law 844: The Counselor and the Client: The Corporate Context has been designated as the only Wintersession course available to first-year students.
-Designed as an introduction to the commercial, regulatory and institutional environment of contemporary business transactions, the course outlines the role of attorneys in advising and facilitating those transactions.
-The course seeks to help students better understand of the mechanisms, processes and personalities that accompany everyday commercial transactions and will be acquainted with the vocabulary used in business and other organizations.
+Law 844, The Counselor and the Client: The Corporate Context, which is available only to first-year students, is designed as an introduction to the commercial, regulatory and institutional environment of contemporary business transaction.
+Students will learn about the role of attorneys in advising and facilitating those transactions.
+The course seeks to help students better understand the mechanisms, processes and personalities that accompany everyday commercial transactions and become acquainted with the vocabulary used in business and other organizations.
 The purpose of the course is to provide an overview of the business context in which lawyers function and is intended for all students, whatever their ultimate focus, not just those who intend to practice corporate law.
+First-year students who enroll in Business Associations in their 1L spring semester may not take Law 844.

-Below is the list of courses approved for 1Ls in Wintersession 2023.
-Please note that your LARW classes will be meeting during the lunch hour on Wednesday, January 11, so will not conflict with any Wintersession classes; however, your regularly-scheduled LARW meetings on Friday, January 13, will conflict with any classes meeting that morning.
+Wintersession is entirely optional; first-year students are permitted to take up to a full credit, though need not do so for degree purposes.* Below is the full list of courses approved for 1Ls in Wintersession 2026.
+Please note that your LARW classes will be meeting during the lunch hour on Wednesday, January 7, so will not conflict with any Wintersession classes.
 If you register for a class that is not on this list, you will be dropped automatically.

 - Law 800, Basics of Accounting